 2018 Community College Championship Tournament Logistics Information

-The 2018 Community College Championship Tournament will be held at the Hyatt Regency O'Hare hotel in Rosemont, IL, on March 2–3, 2018.
+The 2018 Community College Championship Tournament will be held at the Hyatt Regency O'Hare hotel in Rosemont, Illinois (near Chicago), on March 2–3, 2018.

 March 2–3, 2018 (Friday–Saturday).

 |5:00–6:00 p.m.||Check–in||Conference Center Foyer||Lobby Level|

 |6:00–6:30 p.m.||Player and coach meeting||International Ballroom AB||International Level|

 |2:30–4:15 p.m.||Tiebreakers and finals (rounds 13–15)||International Ballroom AB||International Level|

 |After finals||Awards||International Ballroom AB||International Level|

 |5:00–5:30 p.m.||ACRONYM check-in||International Ballroom AB||International Level|